rh-fieldwork/ceph-canary/README.md

 7. Configure the prometheus exporter.

 ### Cloning the git repository
 From the workstation, create a directory to clone the git repo to.
-Replace "\<local-repo\>" with the desired direcory name.
+Replace "\<local-repo\>" with the desired directory name.

     $ sudo mkdir -p ~/<localrepo>
     $ cd ~/<localrepo>